• Home |

 Our Golden Tiger 7.62x39 Review

-One of the more surprising aspects of GT ammo is that it has a high ballistic coefficient.
-The BC is 0.3, meaning it’s nearly as good as any premium American rifle ammo.
-For reference, Federal’s American Eagle 124-grain FMJ has a ballistic coefficient of 0.298.
-For foreign ammo, the boat tail helps keep it on course.
+One of the more surprising aspects of Golden Tiger ammo is that it has a high ballistic coefficient.
+Its G1 ballistic coefficient is 0.300, putting its accuracy more or less on par with any range-grade American-made ammo.
+(For reference, Federal American Eagle 124 grain FMJ has a G1 BC of 0.298.

-Compared to other popular Russian 7.62x39 ammo, like Tulammo and Wolf, the Golden Tiger rounds seem to run a bit hotter and cycle a bit faster in some rifles.
+Compared to other popular Russian 7.62x39 ammo, like Tulammo and Wolf, Golden Tiger rounds seem to run a bit hotter in some rifles.
 I’ve also never heard a single report of FTE (failure to eject).
 So, while that may happen, it isn’t likely.

 7.62x39 ammo